Chapter 1: Can things get any worse?

 The cat had first carved them into himself before they met when a mad duke killed the Mouser’s chosen father; white wizard Glavos Rho, the man who had named him.
 The youth had returned from a quest to find the old men dead at the hands of Duke Janarrl, the home they had built reduced to cinders.
 Anger and hate took him like a plague.
 If Janarrl had no respect for white magic, let him have a taste of the black and die – even if the conjuring killed him in the process.
 It didn’t, but the marks of it never left him.

-Mort and Kelaan pushed Fafhrd away from his seat beside the Mouser’s bed whenever they entered.
-The scent of Kelaan’s pungent teas and Mort’s fragrant broths warred gently with each other as they fed him, bathed him and changed his dressings, discussing wounds and ills and treatments in hushed voices.
+Mother Mort and Kelaan pushed Fafhrd away from his seat beside the Mouser’s bed whenever they entered.
+The scent of Kelaan’s pungent teas and Mother’s fragrant broths warred gently with each other as they fed him, bathed him and changed his dressings, discussing wounds and ills and treatments in hushed voices.
 Both assured Fafhrd all was well as if he were a child, leaving him less confident than if they’d called for priests.
 Impossible.
 Unendurable.
 There was only Grandfather, One-eye’s battered ginger, to share his frustration, and the old cat offered no counsel.

 When fever threatened to overwhelm, One-eye had ice brought up, which began a storm: “How can you call this well?”
 Fafhrd thundered, which muzzled them all for a time ... at least until the fever passed, ending that terrible cough.
 The Mouser breathed easily now, even if he didn’t wake.